outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

                 - without using the prior method of dependency analysis & consolidation of known directly mapped variables, you can also identify relevant interfaces by:

-                  - the highest-variability attributes the objects (window, location, room) have in common: temperature, chemical exposure, radiation exposure
+                  1. the highest-variability attributes the objects (window, location, room) have in common: temperature, chemical exposure, radiation exposure

                     - then filter that list by which attributes are relevant to the hypothesis objects & available data
                       - temperature is derivable from hypothesis objects & data, but chemical & radiation exposure is not
                       - we dont know if windows have uv protection, if students rotated near window throughout test to distribute exposure, how much the sunlight increased room temperature, whether all tests occurred on sunny days, etc
                       - we do know what the temperature was in each combination of (window, room, location) states, or we can derive it based on intent (if a room is too hot and there is a window that can be opened, opening it can reduce temperature, which fulfills a focus condition of "temperature regulation") without even asking the schools if their windows were opened, although to be safe we should check that the windows could be opened, which is an assumption to this analysis that varied object attribute states (window.position) without verifying if they could be varied

+                  2. the variables likeliest to cause disruptions in focus conditions (variables used in check/vary intents within focus condition functions)
+                    - temperature can disrupt (and be disrupted by) various focus conditions: quiet, caffeine, electrolyte balance, water supply, temperature regulation

           4. Select & apply method of reducing possible relationships